diojin/mockingjay/docs/Digest of Addison.Wesley.Java.Concurrency.in.Practice.May.2006.md

 #### Safe Initialization Idioms

 ##### Static initializers
 `The treatment of static fields with initializers (or fields whose value is initialized in a static initialization block [JPL 2.2.1 and 2.5.3]) is somewhat special and offers additional thread-safety guarantees`.
 Static initializers are run by the JVM at class initialization time, after class loading but before the class is used by any thread.
 Because the JVM acquires a lock during initialization [JLS 12.4.2] and this lock is acquired by each thread at least once to ensure that the class has been loaded, memory writes made during static initialization are automatically visible to all threads.
 Thus statically initialized objects require no explicit synchronization either during construction or when being referenced.
-However, this applies only to the as-constructed state if the object is mutable, synchronization is still required by both readers and writers to make subsequent modifications visible and to avoid data corruption
+However, this applies only to the as-constructed state, if the object is mutable, synchronization is still required by both readers and writers to make subsequent modifications visible and to avoid data corruption

 **Listing 16.4.
 Thread-safe Lazy Initialization.**
 ```java